Mangyan: Artifacts

-The indigenous Mangyans offer a myriad of culturally rich artifacts that give insight into their culture and trade.
+The Indigenous Mangyans offer a myriad of culturally rich artifacts that give insight into their culture and trade.
 The people living in Southern Mindoro during the pre-Hispanic era are exceptional in their weaving, pottery, and system of writing.
 Their clothing differs between genders.
-The male generally wears loincloths as covering for the lower body whereas the female would wear a skirt and a shirt for the top.
-The terms and materials would differ from tribe to tribe, but the exceptional designs would come from the Hanunó'os.
-Their textiles are dyed in indigo blue and has an embroidery design called pakudos at the back and can also be found on their woven bags.
+The male generally wears bahag loincloths as covering for the lower body, whereas the female would wear a skirt and a shirt for the top.
+The terms and materials would differ from tribe to tribe, but more exceptional designs would come from the Hanunó'os.
+Their textiles are dyed in indigo blue, with an embroidery design called pakudos at the back, and can also be found on their woven bags.

-Their system of writing, called Surat Mangyan, is a pre-Hispanic syllabic system and is believed to be of Indic origin.
+Their system of writing, called surat Mangyan, is a pre-Hispanic syllabic system and is believed to be of Indic origin.
 It is still practiced today and is still being taught in different Mangyan schools of Oriental Mindoro.
-The Hanunó'os also practice their own traditional poetry called the Ambahan, a rhythmic poetic expression with a meter of seven syllables presented through recitation and chanting or inscribed on bamboo.
+The Hanunó'os also practice their own traditional poetry called the ambahan, a rhythmic poetic expression with a meter of seven syllables presented through recitation and chanting or inscribed on bamboo.